 Programs now span grades K-12, with age-appropriate curricula designed to teach elementary students about their roles as individuals, workers, and consumers and to prepare middle grade and high school students for key economic and workforce issues they will face.
-Junior Achievement programs reached 44,000 Broward and South Palm Beach County students during the 2009-2010 school year.
+Junior Achievement programs reached over 48,000 Broward and south Palm Beach County students during the 2013-2014 school year.

 To inspire and prepare youth to succeed in a global economy.
 JA’s Educational Focus Centers around:

 - Workplace readiness

 - Belief in the boundless potential of young people.

 - Commitment to the principles of market-based economics and entrepreneurship.

 - Passion for what we do, and honesty, integrity, and excellence in how we do it.